Mountain view of Pozo de Urama, Castilla y León, Spain

 Tiny Terracampina village; birthplace of educator Pablo Montesino; noted for its quiet and adobe architecture.

-Walking the dry sea
+Walking into the plain

 Key Facts